ippontech/blog-usa/posts/ml-sagemaker.md

 AWS Sagemaker is a fully managed AWS Machine Learning service which helps in building, training and deploying Machine Learning models.
 It has a rich set API's, built-in algorithms, integration with various popular libraries such as Tensorflow, PyTorch, SparkML e.t.c., developers tools for authoring models, and hosted production environment for deploying the models.

 # Example Regression Model
-In this example we will implement a regression model to predict body fat percentage based on various parameters like Age, Height, Weight, Abdomen circumference e.t.c.
+In this example we will develop a regression model to predict body fat percentage based on 14 parameters like Age, Height, Weight, Abdomen circumference e.t.c.
 This data is widely available on the internet.
+A more advanced process is to find only the relevent features or parameters to use.

-We will use the Jupyter Notebook authoring environment provided by Sagemaker to Prepare Data, Train and Evaluate Model, Deploy and Test Model.
-The Notebook environment can be configured to use CodeCommit or GitHub to support code version control.
+We will use the Jupyter Notebook authoring environment provided by Sagemaker to Prepare Data, Train and Evaluate Model, Deploy and Test the deployed Model.
+The Notebook environment also supports version control systems like CodeCommit or GitHub.
+Upload any test data used by the Notebooks into the environment.

-In order to use the Jupyter Notebook, we need to create a Notebook Instance on a instance type such as (ml.t2.medium) depending on the requirement instance types can be choosen.
-Sample data files can be uploaded and Jupyter Notebooks can be created for authoring models.
-Provide IAM role with proper access to S3, CodeCommit and any other services that are used such as RDS.
+In order to use the Jupyter Notebook, we need to create a Notebook Instance by providing an instance type such as ml.t2.medium.
+Provide IAM role with proper access control during instance creation.

 ![Jupyter Notebook](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/03/Jupiter_Notebook_Env.png)

-While preparing the data, training data is read and processed in a format that is acceptable by the algorithm.
+Read training data from the S3 bucket or from an uploaded file.
+Format the data read into an acceptable format usually in the form of arrays and vectors.

 ```python
 import pandas as pd